Batool Wajiha Zaidi (She/Her)

 Laidlaw Scholar, Laidlaw Foundation

 Hello!
-I’m Trisha, a third-year student at Cornell University from Texas, USA.
-I’m majoring in Environment and Sustainability with a concentration in Food Systems, and minoring in International Relations and Climate Change.
+I’m Trisha, a fourth-year student at Cornell University from Texas, USA.
+I’m majoring in Environment and Sustainability with a dual focus on food systems and wildlife conservation, and minoring in International Relations.
 My interests in combining my enduring passions for writing and wildlife conservation have driven me to explore multiple perspectives on highly-controversial issues such as trophy hunting, retaliatory animal killings, and illegal wildlife crime.
 Thus, during my first summer as a Laidlaw Scholar and as a member of the Morally Contested Conservation team, I wrote a literature review on the interconnectedness of climate change and human-wildlife conflicts in East and southern Africa.
 In June and July 2024, I furthered this research by traveling to the University of Oxford and to the Burunge Wildlife Management Area in Tanzania.
+I will be returning to Oxford and Burunge in June and July 2025 to report my results.
 As an aspiring environmental policymaker and journalist, I am passionate about making technical scientific information more accessible to the general public.
 At Cornell, I am an Institute of Politics and Global Affairs Scholar, through which I interact with policymakers monthly to discuss pervasive issues in international politics.
 I also speak Marathi, Spanish, and Swahili at varying levels of fluency and plan to continue to grow my language skills to communicate environmental issues across continents and cultures.
 For fun, I love to turn even the most mundane materials into recycled art, spend hours on end working through jigsaw puzzles, and go for runs while listening to podcasts.
 And as a diehard foodie who loves to travel, I’m always looking for recommendations of places to visit or new recipes to try!
 The Laidlaw Scholars Program has been an invaluable component of my undergraduate experience.
 The friendships I’ve made, as well as the research and language skills I’ve begun to develop, have encouraged me to continue to ask and seek answers to complicated questions about global affairs and environmental science.
 If anyone has questions or feedback about the Laidlaw Program, is interested in collaborating, or just wants to say hello, please feel free to email me at trb238@cornell.edu.
 I hope we can meet in person someday!
-Watch this video for a brief introduction to myself.

 Lucia Santos